Mr. Capone-E

-Fahd Azam (born April 27, 1976), known professionally as Mr. Capone-E, is a Pakistani-American rapper.
-He is the owner of Hi-Power Entertainment.
+Fahd Azam (born April 27, 1976), known professionally as Mr. Capone-E, is an American rapper.
+He is the owner of the record label Hi-Power Entertainment.

 Early life

-Mr Capone E was born in Pakistan to an ethnic Hazara family.
-He and his family moved to West Covina at an early age.
+Fahd Azam was born in the Peshawar district of the Khyber Pakhtunkhwa province of Pakistan to an ethnic Hazara family.
+He and his family moved to West Covina, California at an early age.
 He grew up around gangs and became a Sureño.
-He was incarcerated at 18, and while serving time he decided he wanted to pursue a career in Hip Hop.
+He was incarcerated at 18, and while serving time he decided he wanted to pursue a career in hip-hop.

-Music career
+Career

-2000-2005, career beginnings
+2000–2005: Career beginnings

 Mr. Capone-E released his first solo album in 2000 titled Mr. Capone E & The Southsiders independently through his label Hi Power.
 This album received a lot of buzz and caught the attention of Thump Records.
 He signed a three-year distribution deal and released his next album Last Man Standing in 2001.

 In 2003 Mr Capone E released his third album Dedicated To The Oldies which he claims sold over one million records through swap meets and discotecas.

 He went on to release Always and Forever in 2003, which featured the single "I Like It" with Nate Dogg.
 The album also featured guest appearances from Kokane, Mr. Criminal and other artists from his label Hi Power.

 In 2005 he released the albums A Soldier's Story and Ol Skool Music Vol.1 and Vol. 2 with Zapp.